Electromagnetic Information Theory-Based Statistical Channel Model for Improved Channel Estimation: Proposed EIT-MMSE Channel Estimation Algorithm

-In order to further improve the fixed-kernel EIT-GPR channel inference routine in {\bf Algorithm~\ref{alg:Channel-inference}}, the problem of kernel learning remains to be solved.
+In order to further improve the fixed-kernel EIT-MMSE channel inference routine in {\bf Algorithm~\ref{alg:Channel-inference}}, the problem of kernel learning remains to be solved.
 As is explained in Section~\ref{sec:4-2}, traditional GPR kernel learning requires evaluating the derivatives of the kernel value w.r.t. the hyperparameters.
-As for the EM kernel, the kernel value is given by ${\bf p}_\alpha\T {\bf K}_{\rm EM} {\bf p}_\beta$, and the hyperparameters are the concentration parameter ${\bm \mu}$, the channel variance $\sigma^2$, and the Doppler velocity ${\bf v}$.
-Generally speaking, the EM kernel supports a spatio-temporal four-dimensional (4D) channel inference.
+As for the EMCF, the kernel value is given by ${\bf p}_\alpha\T {\bf K}_{\rm EM} {\bf p}_\beta$, and the hyperparameters are the concentration parameter ${\bm \mu}$, the channel variance $\sigma^2$, and the Doppler velocity ${\bf v}$.
+Generally speaking, the EMCF supports a spatio-temporal four-dimensional (4D) channel inference.
 However, in this paper, we only focus on the channel inference among spatial indices, i.e., MIMO channel estimation among multiple antennas.
 Thus, the hyperparameters are reduced to ${\bm \mu}$ and $\sigma^2$.
 Further spatio-temporal 4D channel estimation and inference are left for future works.

-The derivatives of the EM kernel w.r.t. the reduced hyperparameters are summarized in the following {\bf Lemma~\ref{lemma:derivative-EM-kernel}}. \begin{lemma}[Derivative of the EM kernel] The Wirtinger derivative of ${\bf K}_{\rm EM}$ w.r.t. ${\bm \mu}(k)$ and $\sigma^2$ is given by
+The derivatives of the EMCF w.r.t. the reduced hyperparameters are summarized in the following {\bf Lemma~\ref{lemma:derivative-EM-kernel}}. \begin{lemma}[Derivative of the EMCF] The Wirtinger derivative of ${\bf K}_{\rm EM}$ w.r.t. ${\bm \mu}(k)$ and $\sigma^2$ is respectively given by

 where ${\bf w} = k_0 {\bf z}$, ${\bf z} = ({\bf x}_\alpha - {\bf x}_\beta) - \ri {\bm \mu}/k_0$, $\mu = \|{\bm \mu}\|$, and

 Here, the symbol $\hat{\bf w} = {\bf w}/|{\bf w}|$. \end{lemma} \begin{IEEEproof} Details are shown in {\bf Appendix~\ref{app:proof-lemma-1}}. \end{IEEEproof}